 But behind the scenes is a massively corrupt system whose profits from narcotics trafficking, illegal mining, extortion, kidnapping and fuel smuggling pay for the tools of oppression.

-Meanwhile, Venezuela’s real economy has gone into freefall.
-The decline in the country’s oil industry began when Chavez, “threw the industry into chaos, firing 19,000 oil workers when they went on strike, replacing experts with loyalists”.
+Meanwhile, Venezuela’s real economy has gone into free fall.
+The decline in the country’s oil industry began, Applebaum writes, when Chávez “threw the industry into chaos, firing 19,000 oil workers when they went on strike” and replacing experts with loyalists.

-Today, Applebaum says, the only petrol available in Venezuela is imported from Russia.
+Today, Applebaum says, most of the petrol available in Venezuela is imported from Russia.
 Venezuela’s economy has shrunk by 75% in the last nine years.
 Corruption has cost the country many billions of dollars.

 Today more than 80% of Venezuelans live below the poverty line, and more than half live in extreme poverty.
 Almost a quarter of the population has fled into exile.

-Of course the Maduro government places the blame the discontent on ‘right wing extremists’ and US interference.
+Of course the Maduro government places the blame for the discontent on “right wing extremists” and US interference.
 The latest development is a war of words between Maduro and Elon Musk, and the blocking of Musk’s X social media site.

 But Applebaum’s trenchant analysis of the regime has been vindicated by recent events.